Morwick Summer Research Faculty Sponsors

 The following is a list of CBS faculty who are looking for candidates to endorse for the Morwick summer research assistantship in aquatic biology.
 Please read the faculty's research interests to see who may match with your personal and professional goals, prior to submitting your application to them.
 Students may approach other CBS faculty not listed on this page however please note not all faculty are looking for summer research assistants.

 Environmental stressors of aquatic ecosystems including eutrophication, sedimentation, and climate change can impact biodiversity and ecosystem processes.
-Our lab examines links between the physical environment and the ecology of aquatic organisms (algae, plants, mussels) and ecosystems (rivers, lakes).
-Student assistant opportunities exist to support projects investigating: (1) threats to/recovery of endangered mussel species in Southern Ontario; (2) nutrient/resource flux between the benthic plants and/or invertebrates and the water column, (3) the effect of turbulence on the zooplankton feeding/interactions, and (4) relationship between hypoxia (low O2) and fish in western lake Erie.
-Student assistants will engage in both field and lab work throughout the summer with the opportunity to continue as an honours research project in the F20– W21 semester.
+Our lab examines links between the physical environment and the ecology of aquatic organisms (algae, plants, mussels, zooplankton) and ecosystems (rivers, lakes).
+Student assistant opportunities exist to support projects investigating: (1) threats to/recovery of endangered mussel species in Southern Ontario; (2) nutrient/resource flux between the benthic plants and/or invertebrates and the water column, (3) the effect of turbulence on the zooplankton feeding/interactions; and (4) relationship between hypoxia (low O2) and fish in western lake Erie.
+Student assistants will engage in both field and lab work throughout the summer with the opportunity to continue as an honours research project in the F21– W22 semester.
 Please contact Dr. Joe Ackerman (firstname.lastname@example.org) if interested (http://www.uoguelph.ca/~ackerman)

 Our research group explores the evolution and distribution of biodiversity and develops new tools for efficient biomonitoring and environmental protection.
-Two undergraduate projects are available for summer 2020.
-The first involves collaborating with others to develop and test new methods for surveying aquatic biodiversity using environmental DNA (eDNA).
-This project would be excellent experience for those interested in gaining hands-on experience in a molecular lab and as a precursor to pursuing an Honours thesis or graduate studies in Integrative Biology or Bioinformatics.
-The second involves assisting with the development and testing of software for biodiversity analysis using high-throughput DNA sequence data, which would be a valuable experience for students considering graduate studies in Bioinformatics or interested in a future analytics-focused project in Integrative Biology.
+We especially focus on using DNA sequence data for studying Arctic, aquatic, and invertebrate biodiversity.
+Up to two undergraduate projects are available for summer 2021.
+The first involves using DNA sequence data to investigate the population genetic structure of Arctic organisms.
+The second involves collaborating with other lab members to assist with developing and testing software for biodiversity analysis using high-throughput DNA sequence data.
+These projects would be a valuable experience for students considering graduate studies in Bioinformatics or interested in a future DNA-focused Honours or graduate project in Integrative Biology.

-Pacific hagfish (Eptatretus stoutii) can fully recover from 36 hours of anoxia exposure (Cox et al., 2010).
+Pacific hagfish (Eptatretus stoutii) can fully recover from 36 hours of anoxia exposure.
 During anoxia exposure, cardiac function is maintained and there is little change in metabolic capacity (Gillis et al., 2015; Gattrell et al., 2019).
 This project is examining the metabolic pathways that support cardiac function in hagfish during anoxia exposure as well as the cellular mechanisms that help protect the hagfish heart from ischemia reperfusion injury when these animals return to normoxic waters.
 Ischemia reperfusion injury is a cause of cardiac damage in humans following myocardial infarction.
-This work involves the use of isolated heart preparations, live animal studies, and the use of advanced analytic techniques (GC/MS) to study metabolic and cellular pathways
+This work involves the use of live animal studies, and the use of advanced analytic techniques (GC/MS) to study metabolic and cellular pathways

 My lab is interested in gaining insight into the mechanisms underlying life history trade-offs in the cladoceran Daphnia magna.
 Specifically, we are using functional genomics approaches to analyze the multi-generational response of D. magna to nutrient levels to better understand how reproductive, immunity and neuronal allocations are made.
 This work is part of the CFREF Food From Thought project, an interdisciplinary research program focusing on sustainable agriculture production.